Rules and Regulations Governing Ceremonial and Cooking Fires

 - The only approved burning material in Boardman Township is seasoned dry firewood.

 - Burning of yard debris, trash, or construction debris is prohibited.

 - The use of accelerants such as gasoline, kerosene, diesel fuel, or lighter fluid is not permitted.

-- The fire must be in a ring or pit to prevent accidental spread and must be 3 feet by 3 feet in size.
-The fire must be a minimum of 25 feet from structures.
+- The fire must be in a ring or pit to prevent accidental spread and must be 3′ by 3′ by 2′ (high) in size.
+The fire must be a minimum of 25 feet from structures/combustible material.

 - Fires must be attended at all times and have a means of extinguishment for the duration of the burning.
 The fire must be completely extinguished before leaving the site.

 In the event that a complaint is received, the Boardman Fire Department shall dispatch a fire engine to investigate.
 The decision to extinguish the fire lies solely with the fire department officer.
 If you have any questions regarding the state laws or the rules and regulations for outdoor burning in Boardman Township please contact the Boardman Fire Prevention Bureau.

 - The Boardman Fire Department shall dispatch a fire engine to investigate any report of smoke, or possible illegal or offensive open burning.
 The decision to require the extinguishment of a ceremonial or recreational fire lies solely with the fire department officer.